svermeulen/vim-easyclip/README.md

 When the text is multi-line, the cursor is placed at the start of the new text.
 When the paste is non-multiline, the cursor is placed at the end.

 Alternatively, you can enable the option `g:EasyClipAlwaysMoveCursorToEndOfPaste` to have the cursor positioned at the end in both cases (off by default).
-Note that when this option is enabled, the beginning of the multi-line text is added to the jumplist, so you can still return to the start of the paste by pressing `<c-o>` (and this applies to multi-line substitutions as well)
+Note that when this option is enabled, the beginning of the multi-line text is added to the jumplist, so you can still return to the start of the paste by pressing `<CTRL-O>` (and this applies to multi-line substitutions as well)

 Another non-standard option is `g:EasyClipAutoFormat` (off by default), which will automatically format text immediately after it is pasted.
 This can be useful when pasting text from one indent level to another.